zaneschepke/wgtunnel-docs/Writerside/topics/Features.md

 ## Auto-tunneling

 Auto-tunneling is the core feature of the application.
-It allows users to automate under which network circumstances a tunnel will activate.
+It allows users to automate which tunnel will be active under certain network circumstances.

 A core concept when using auto-tunneling is setting a <tooltip term="primary_tunnel">primary tunnel</tooltip>.

-Setting a primary tunnel can be accomplished by doing a long-press on the desired tunnel config on the main screen and clicking the <emphasis>star icon</emphasis>.
+Setting a primary tunnel can be accomplished by doing a long-press on the desired tunnel config on the main screen and clicking the <emphasis>gear icon</emphasis>.

 <note>
     <p>